01. For our Project Ultimate Tow Rig, Matt Snow of Snow Performance recommended using the

 When injecting water-methanol into an internal-combustion engine, the mix creates what is known as a chemical intercooler.
 Depending on the power plant, nozzles are installed in the intake and generally spray a 50/50 mix of water to methanol.
 The mist then enters the combustion chamber and instantly cools the incoming air.
 This creates a much denser air charge allowing for a more complete burn equaling more power.
 As a byproduct of this more complete burn emissions are drastically reduced as well.
 Snow’s digital controller progressively injects this mix giving you smooth, safe, and green power.

-With the 7-gallon tank mounted in the bed we used the supplied self-tapping screws to mount the 12-volt pump BELOW the tank, making sure to install the check valve to eliminate gravity feeding.
+03. With the 7-gallon tank mounted in the bed we used the supplied self-tapping screws to

 After installing the MPG Max Kit, we picked up our Carson Trailer, topped off the Snow Performance tank with a 50/50 mix of water to methanol and filled up on diesel.
 Our testing plan was to start and stop at the same gas station, at the same time of day with the intent of having the same ambient air temperature for each run.
 The route took us up and down 36 miles of six-percent grades and ended with a 24-mile run through city streets.
 We ran this loop four times to really give the MPG Max Kit a true test.
 After making two “control” laps with the injection turned off we were ready to start spraying the water methanol.